 “As your team leader, I will be making lots of mistakes.
 It’s part of being a leader, as I’m sure you’ll get to experience yourself one day.
-Now, I’ve noticed that you’re clever, and you’ll probably pick up on my mistakes before the rest of the group.
-I would ask you to make me aware of these mistakes face-to-face and never in front of the whole group.
+I’ve noticed that you’re clever, and you’ll probably pick up on my mistakes before the rest of the group.
+I would ask you to make me aware of these mistakes face-to-face and never before the whole group.

-Such a conversation will make it more difficult for the troublemaker to undermine your authority.
-Troublemakers often thrive on being right, but breaking your deal would put them in the wrong.
+Such a conversation will make undermining your authority more difficult for the troublemaker.
+Troublemakers often thrive on being right, but breaking your deal would put them wrong.